vicdubbeld/vue-task-tracker/README.md

 # vue-task-tracker
-A simple to-do app with Vue.js
+A simple to-do CRUD app with Vue.js